rbaumbach/Moocher/README.md

 * `beEmpty`

-This matcher works for types that conform to `Collection` and are `String`s.
+This matcher works for types that conform to `Collection` or are `String`s.

 ```swift
 let emptyArray: [Int] = []